 Because of the relatively low level of the Boat House decks and floor, and the difficulty of constructing a deck and pile system that can resist wave uplift forces, both in holding the wooden deck boards to the bearers/beams, and then in the supporting piles-in-sand resistance to the applied wave uplift loads, it was decided to include wave screens on the seaward faces of the Boat House decks, as shown in Figure 2.2.
-These two wave screen segments (shown in pink), will reduce incident wave heights propagating beneath some of the deck areas, and therefore wave uplift loads.
+These three wave screen segments (shown in pink), will reduce incident wave heights propagating beneath some of the deck areas, and therefore wave uplift loads.
 This figure also indicates the typical direction of ocean swell at the Boat House - based upon inspection of NearMap images.
 This wave direction affects the areas where the wave screens reduce wave heights and wave uplift.
 The proposed screens are discussed in Section 2.3.
-No screen sections are proposed in the shore normal direction; so that longshore pedestrian traffic is not hindered at low tide and so that longshore sediment transport is not affected, other than by the existing boat hire facilities that 'sit on the beach'.
-However, it is likely that the reduced lee-side wave conditions behind the screens will lead to some minor sand accumulation on the landward sides of the two screen sections.
+The 10m shore normal screen section will not hinder pedestrian traffic at low tide and not significantly affect longshore sediment transport any more than is the present case by the existing boat hire facilities that 'sit on the beach'.
+However, it is likely that the reduced leeside wave conditions behind the screens will lead to some minor sand accumulation on the landward sides of the two screen sections.

-Because of the building's existing design (to be basically replaced), and existing site conditions, only wave loads at 50-years ARI can be accommodated - noting that this is a re-build/refurbishment/replacement project.
+Because of the building's existing design (to be basically replaced), and existing site conditions, only wave loads at 50-years ARI can be accommodated - noting that this is a rebuild/refurbishment/replacement project.
 Figure 2.3 provides a map of calculated wave uplift forces for two cases, namely 0.0m SLR and a nominal SLR of 0.2m; and then for the latter case with the re-furbished decks being constructed of a mesh with 46% apertures.
 The spatial variation in these wave uplift loads is based on the presence/non-presence of a wave screen and the direction of design wave approach.
 More frequent, but smaller wind waves will occur also, but not with elevated ocean levels.

 The re-furbished deck/floor areas will need to withstand these loads, preferably including 0.2 m SLR; at least in part.
 It is understood, (pers. comm.
-Heber - Treloar), that the condition of the existing piles is very poor and that new driven piles at 3 m centres are proposed to provide 30 kN each of uplift resistance, allowing scour to -1m AHD during a future very severe storm - noting that less scour occurred in the severe storm of June 2016.
+Heber - Treloar), that the condition of the existing piles is very poor and that new driven piles at 2.5m centres are proposed to provide 30 kN each of uplift resistance, allowing scour to -1m AHD during a future very severe storm - noting that less scour occurred in the severe storm of June 2016.